cran/merDeriv/README.md

 For further information, see:

-Wang, T., & Merkle, E. C. (in press).
-[Derivative computations and robust standard errors for linear mixed effects models in lme4](https://arxiv.org/abs/1612.04911).
-Journal of Statistical Software.
+Wang, T. & Merkle, E. C. (2018).
+[Derivative Computations and Robust Standard Errors for Linear Mixed Effects Models in lme4.](10.18637/jss.v087.c01).
+Journal of Statistical Software, 16(9), 1–16.